I made an executive decision.

 I just can’t leave well enough alone.
 It’s something I have definitely come to accept.

 The real fried onions actually make a huge difference.
-SO.
-GOOD.

-Another thing I did was to add orzo, which is a baby pasta that kinda looks like rice; it’s so cute.
-It just adds another element to the already delicious concoction.
+Another thing I did was to add orzo to this Cheesy Green Bean Casserole, which is a baby pasta that kinda looks like rice; it’s so cute.
+It just adds another dimension to this already delicious concoction.
 This whole dish is so creamy, cheesy and crunchy.
-All the things a good, fattening, indulgent casserole should be.
-And, yes, there’s some green beans in there.
-Damn, I wouldn’t leave those out, but I know you were questioning it…
+All the things a really good, indulgent casserole should be.

 If your job is to take a casserole to Thanksgiving, don’t you want to stand out in a table full of traditional, maybe plain, turkey day dishes??